 A bone island or enostosis is a common benign bone lesion.
-It is asymptomatic and do not require treatment.
+It is asymptomatic and does not require treatment.
 It is usually seen as an incidental finding on x-ray, computed tomogram and MRI.

-Bone island, is a focus of mature cortical bone within the cancellous bone.
-Pelvis, femur, and other long bones are most common sites.
+A bone island is a focus of mature cortical bone within the cancellous bone.
+Pelvis, femur, and other long bones are the most common sites.
 These are also found in ribs, the carpal and tarsal bones, and the thoracolumbar vertebral bodies though it may be found anywhere in the skeleton.
 Bone islands usually are 1 mm to 2 cm in diameter.
-When bone island is larger than 2 cm, they are classified as giant bone island.

 Enostosis is considered a hamartoma.
-Hamartoma is a is a benign tumor like mass composed of of an overgrowth of mature cells and tissues normally present in the affected part, but with disorganization and often with one element predominating.
+Hamartoma is a is a benign tumor-like mass composed of an overgrowth of mature cells and tissues normally present in the affected part, but with disorganization and often with one element predominating.

-Other hamartomas in the bone are of following type
+Other hamartomas in the bone are of following types-

 - Epiphyseal osteochondroma